marqo-ai/marqo-commons/README.md

 ## Features

-- **Model Management**: Easily manage machine learning models used in the Marqo project.
+- **Model Registry**: Easily fetch model properties of the models used in the Marqo project.
 Supports popular models from PyTorch, Huggingface, OpenAI, and more.
+Model size in memory, represented by the key `memory_size` is always in gigabytes (GB).

 - **Settings Validation**: Validate project settings and configurations to ensure they meet Marqo's requirements and standards.

-- **Memory Estimation**: Calculate the estimated number of vectors that can fit in a specified memory size, helping with resource planning.

 ## Installation